AngryCarrot789/FramePFX/README.md

 Then back in that build/Debug (or Release) folder, copy `portaudio_x64.dll` and `portaudio_x64.exp` into the video editor's respective Debug or Release folder (inside the FramePFX bin folder).

-Now, to make FFmpeg work, as long as the ffmpeg folder is in the libraries folder, it should compile perfectly fine (both the C++ and C# projects will target that libraries folder when it can, however, PortAudio is the only one that necessarily requires the DLLs be placed in the editor's bin folder).
+Now, to make FFmpeg work, if debugging only from VS/Rider or whatever IDE you use, it works fine as long as the ffmpeg folder is in the libraries folder.

-If not, then just copy the FFmpeg's DLLs from the bin folder into the Debug and/or Release folder for FramePFX
+If you associated the `fpfx` file extension with FramePFX in the build folders, then you most likely will need to place all of the DLL files in ffmpeg's `bin` folder (noty the .exe files) in the same folder as `FramePFX.exe`.
+PortAudio's DLL must always be placed in the same folder as the app exe

 And then hopefully if I didn't miss anything out, you should be able to compile the NativeEngine project and then the FramePFX project, and the editor should run.

-*FramePFX assumes everything is 64 bit: x86/32-bit/AnyCPU most likely won't work*

 The project uses .NET Framework 4.8, so you will need that installed too to compile the FramePFX project

 ### Possible build problems
-Sometimes, the SkiaSharp nuget library doesn't copy the skia library files to the bin folder when you clone this repo and built, so you need to do that manually: It seems like you just copy `\packages\SkiaSharp.2.88.7\runtimes\win-x64\native\libSkiaSharp.dll` to the bin folder
+Sometimes, the SkiaSharp nuget library doesn't copy the skia library files to the bin folder when you clone this repo and built.
+There are 2 fixes I found:
+- Copy `\packages\SkiaSharp.2.88.7\runtimes\win-x64\native\libSkiaSharp.dll` into the editor's bin folder.
+- Or, delete the `packages` folder in the solution dir, then right click the solution in visual studio and click "Clean Solution", then rebuild all.
+If none of these work, try uninstalling SkiaSharp in the nuget manager and then reinstalling.
+If that still does not work, then I really don't know what's going on...

 # Licence
 All source files in FramePFX are under the GNU General Public License version 3.0 or later (GPL v3.0+).